Essentials Level Test

 You will need to clone a git repository and full instructions can be found either here or through the GitHub icon in the top right-hand corner of our webpages.

 The test takes around 90 minutes from when you enter your name, email and affiliation.
+There is no time limit for completing the on-line test.

 When you’re ready, click on the link below….